quora/pyanalyze/docs/glossary.rst

         Values are pervasive throughout the pyanalyze codebase.

     varname
-        A variable name used with a :term:`constraint`.
-This is either a string (representing a simple variable) or a :class:`pyanalyze.stacked_scopes.CompositeVariable`,
+        The object that a :term:`constraint` operates on.
+This is either a string (representing a variable name) or a :class:`pyanalyze.stacked_scopes.CompositeVariable`,
-        representing an attribute or index on a local variable.
+        representing an attribute or index on a variable.